2050plus/2050plus/doc/veka_configurations.rst

 * Potential 	(MWhmax)
 * Carrier(s)

-The cost database has a granularity of up to 5 years and is mostly based on the Danish Energy Agency (DEA) forecasts (March 2018 - August 2023)
+The cost database has a granularity of up to 5 years and is mostly based on the Danish Energy Agency (DEA) forecasts (March 2018 - August 2023).

-It must be noted nonetheless that for some technologies, some techno-economic parameters are set from the configuration file instead of the cost database
+It must be noted nonetheless that for some technologies, some techno-economic parameters are set from the configuration file instead of the cost database.

 Configuration file
 ===========================